 Where is the best place to stay in Dublin?

-The center of Dublin gathers all the city’s appeal.
-North of river Liffey is Oconnell Street, the city's main street, with the Light Monument, and Henry Street, one out of the two most important shopping streets of the city.
+Downtown Dublin brings all of this classic city’s appeal to the forefront.
+Just north of the river Liffey is the main city thoroughfare of, “Oconnell Street”.
+With the famous Light Monument, and Henry Street, these are one out of the two most important shopping streets of Dublin.

 Best hotels on Dublin center

 As you get situated in downtown Dublin finding a place to stay is easy with all of the great choices.
 One medium range hotel that is always a tourist favorite is that of the, “Aberdeen Lodge”.
 The Aberdeen Lodge is a beautiful and spacious hotel for a moderate price.
 The location is a prime one with neighboring embassies making it an exclusive spot to be in.
 This hotel has brilliant furnishings and a view of a magnificent garden.
 Some other amenities included are a complimentary breakfast and teas and fine wines that are served daily in the main drawing rooms and library.
 Staff here is also known to be very friendly and courteous to visitors here, which of course is a great plus as well.

 Another bonus lies just down the street at the F.X.
 Buckley Steakhouse Crow Street Temple Bar!
 This place is loaded with good drinks and even better steaks!
 This is a steakhouse that truly specializes in steaks; they have a superb knowledge of cuts of meat and even show you the raw meat cuts before they cook them.
 Everything in this steakhouse is catered toward customer satisfaction.
 Order your steak from medium rare to well done, and if they don’t get it right they are more than happy to do it again.
 Everything is always well presented and dished out with class.
 This restaurant has great food and great people to enjoy a good meal.